The Buy-Ship-Pay Reference Models

 Relevance to trade facilitation

-The Buy-Ship-Pay model facilitates Business Process Analysis efforts in various ways.
-First, it can be utilized in the scope phase by providing an overview, i.e. guidelines and schemata at a higher level.
-Secondly, it can be used during "To-Be" modelling as a template in the detailed process modelling phase.
-Generally speaking, it can be utilized as a reference model.
+The Buy-Ship-Pay reference models facilitate Business Process Analysis and Data Harmonisation efforts in various ways.
+The Buy-Ship-Pay business process reference model can be utilized in the scope phase by providing an overview for defining local business process requirements and it can also be used during "To-Be" modelling as a template in the detailed process modelling phase.

 Business partners in international trade